10 Apr MaastrichtMBA to launch new Digital Business

 “I hope to create an interactive environment between people who feel at home in IT and those who have a strong sense of business strategy.”

 All the core functions of business – finance, operations, procurement, marketing – are changing.
 In the future, these processes won’t just use IT as an enabler.
 Instead, IT will lie at the very core of the business.
 As a result, this course should attract practically anyone involved in business, not just people who like computer science.

 “All you really need is curiosity about big data.
 You need to be interested in the process of translating data into value for the business.
-Maastricht University is in a unique position to provide added value to the Digital Business focus of the MaastrichtMBA.
+Maastricht University is in a unique position to provide added value to the Digital Business elective of the MaastrichtMBA.

 Maastricht University has always focused on creating dialogue within the classroom.
 SBE does this by working on a small scale, by keeping the subject matter interdisciplinary, and by keeping everything extremely personal.
 Students aren’t here just to learn facts.
 This is especially important for subject matter like this.

 “At Maastricht University, we have enormous expertise when it comes to understanding how to apply data and analytics to gain new insights and develop new opportunities for business.
 We understand the legal and ethical aspects of Digital Business – about how to use new technology meaningfully, sustainably and responsibly.”